AyeCode/invoicing/readme.txt

 == Changelog ==

+= 2.1.2 =
+* Customers list does not display all available customers - FIXED

 = 2.1.1 =
 * Fabulous Fluid theme floats payment form paragraphs - FIXED
 * Only migrate an invoice is it's yet to be migrated - FIXED